Jeh Johnson: Career after Obama administration

 For the inauguration of Donald Trump, Johnson was chosen as the designated survivor and would have become the next president if a disaster or attack had occurred.

 After leaving office in January 2017, Johnson rejoined the law firm Paul, Weiss, Rifkind, Wharton & Garrison in New York City.
-He is also a member of the boards of directors of MetLife, the National September 11 Memorial & Museum, WBGO, and a trustee of Columbia University.
-He is also now a frequent commentator on NBC's Meet the Press, CBS, MSNBC, CNN, NewsNation, Bloomberg Television, and other networks, and the author of numerous op-eds.
+He is also a member of the boards of directors of MetLife, the National September 11 Memorial & Museum, and co-chair of the board of trustees of Columbia University.
+He is also now a frequent commentator on NBC's Meet the Press, CBS, MS NOW, CNN, NewsNation and other networks, and the author of numerous op-eds in the New York Times, the Washington Post, the Wall Street Journal, and elsewhere.
 Johnson also hosts a radio show on FM public radio station WBGO, based in Newark, New Jersey, All Things Soul, that features classic R&B music and commentary, along with interviews.

 In June 2018, he was an outspoken critic of the Trump administration's family separation practice at the border.
 Several days later, he wrote to criticize calls to abolish ICE.
 Johnson has called for a more civil dialogue from political leaders on both sides of the aisle.
 In December 2021, he co-authored with Leon Panetta, Jane Herman and Bill Bratton, a statement arguing against parole for Sirhan Sirhan, the convicted killer of Senator Robert F. Kennedy.

 In December 2018, Secretary Johnson was the recipient of the Ronald Reagan Peace Through Strength Award, presented at the Reagan Presidential Library, for “contributing greatly to the defense of our nation” and “guiding us through turbulent times with courage and wisdom.”
 He has received numerous other awards and acknowledgments, including three Department of Defense medals for distinguished public service.
 In December 2021, Johnson was a recipient of The American Lawyers Lifetime Achievement Award.
 In May 2022, Johnson was the recipient of the Ellis Island Medal of Honor.

 Johnson also delivered the convocation address at Liberty University on September 11, 2020, in which he discussed the importance of morality in political leadership.